 While rebuilding efforts focus on restoring the park’s infrastructure, the fires have also left a deep impact on Jasper National Park’s wildlife and environment.

-You’ll notice that many animal habitats were destroyed, forcing species like elk, bears, and wolves to relocate or face increased competition for resources.
-The loss of vegetation alters food availability and shelter, disrupting the delicate ecosystem balance.
+You’ll notice that many animal habitats were destroyed.
+This forced species like elk, bears, and wolves to relocate or face increased competition for resources.
+The loss of vegetation alters food availability and shelter.
+It disrupts the delicate ecosystem balance.

 You might also see changes in bird populations as nesting sites vanish.